This article was updated to account for changes on LinkedIn and Gmail. It used to be titled: How to get 16,871 book subscribers in 10 minutes.

 Do the math.

-Let’s conservatively say I only convert .05 of these 16,871 contacts into a book sale.
+Let’s say I only convert .02 (2%) of these 30,391 contacts into a book sale.
 Some emails will bounce and the rest just won’t be interested.
-That still gives me 843 copies sold.
+That still gives me more than 600 copies sold.

 I can write very personal emails that start a conversation first and convert even more than that.
-And if I’m running a campaign on Publishizer I know that one reader has potential to buy 10, 50 or 100 copies at once.
+And if I’m running a campaign on Publishizer I know that one reader has the potential to buy 10, 50, or even 100 copies at once by creating attractive bonuses.

 I suggest software that allows you to quickly and easily send a large invite and then follow up 1-on-1 with people who are interested.

-- Send email invitation to buy your book to separate groups
+- Send an email invitation to chat about your book or pitch a bonus

 - Follow up personally in your Gmail account